anavilohia/Innov8/README.md

-# COMS 4156: Innov8 Team Project
+# COMS 4156: Innov8 Team Project - Service

-This is the GitHub repository for the service portion of the team project for group 'Innov8' associated with COMS 4156 W Advanced Software Engineering at Columbia University.
+This is the GitHub repository for the **service portion** of the team project for group 'Innov8' associated with COMS 4156 W Advanced Software Engineering at Columbia University.

+## Viewing the Client App Repository
+Please use the following link to view the repository relevant to the client app: https://github.com/jonghyun-joann-lee/Innov8-Client

 ## Team name